 In 1880, three brothers from Cleveland moved their family distilling operation west to Peoria.
 By 1901, Warren, Franklin and Charles Corning had built Corning & Company into the largest pre-prohibition producer of whiskey in the United States.

 The distillery was also known for its innovative production methods.
-Corning & Company was one of the first distilleries to use silent distillation, a process that produced a very pure and smooth whiskey.
-The distillery also used a variety of other innovative techniques, such as using a steam-powered still and a vacuum-operated bottling system.
+Corning & Company was one of the first distilleries to use Silent Spirits distillation, a process that produced a very pure and smooth whiskey.
+The distillery was also an early adopter of other innovative techniques, such as a steam-powered still and a vacuum-operated bottling system.

 The Corning & Company distillery was a major player in the American whiskey industry, and it played a significant role in the history of Peoria, Illinois.
 The distillery's legacy can still be seen in the city today, and it is a reminder of the city's once-thriving whiskey industry.